 A dually will definitely be more comfortable, and on rough surfaces they assist in maintaining momentum when hard tails start bouncing around.
 Many people say duallys reduce fatigue, which after a couple of days and a few hundred kilometres, might just help you to get back in the saddle and do it all again.

-I have done similar rides/trails to the Pipeline Challenge on bikes ranging from a $500 7 year old 26” Giant Boulder to a sub 8kg $8,000 29” carbon hard tail.
-While speed and comfort varied a great deal they both did the job and I still love a good hardtail.
 Most well maintained and in good condition mountain bikes will do the job if ridden appropriately.
-If you think you can buy a $99 (on special) mountain bike from K-Mart / Big W / Red Dot and do the ride you better have lots of spares and lots of life insurance!
+If you think you can buy a $99 (on special) mountain bike from Kmart and do the ride you better have lots of spares and lots of life insurance!
 Nothing will spoil your ride more than having to walk or sit in your support car due to a crappy bike choice.
-Just make sure you have your bike serviced and tell your local bike mechanic what you are doing so he knows what you are going to be putting your bike through.

 Tyre choice is often considered to be more important than bike choice, after all they are the only contact you want to have with the trail.
 Good quality tyres can make the difference between riding carefree for the day or stopping to repair or replace cheap tires.
-On trails like the Pipeline Challenge I would use the Continental Travel Contact, they have great sidewall protection and excellent rolling resistance and are designed for trails like this one.
-However any decent tyre will do the job and I would happily use any of the ones sitting in the shed at home.
+We recommend the Continental Travel Contact for the Pipeline Challenge, they have great sidewall protection and excellent rolling resistance and are designed for trails like this one.
+However any decent tyre will do the job.

 The trail is not considered a technical ride.
 There are sections that are rutted and rocky that you will have to take carefully.
 Other sections are sandy and will really test your legs, while some sections will be long and fast and test your physical and mental endurance, especially if there’s a head wind.
 The most important thing when mountain biking is to look where you are going so you have time to see obstacles and ride appropriately according to the terrain.